 Most people remember everything that went on while they were in hypnosis,but sometimes, if they went into a particularly deep state, they may forget what happened.
 Sometimes the hypnotist will suggest that they will forget what happened, and they do.
 Other times people have the misconception that they are supposed to forget everything, so they do – because they gave themselves the suggestion to forget!

 How deep into a trance will I go?

 That depends entirely upon the individual himself as to how willing he is to

 enter into the hypnotic state and how far he is willing to let himself go.
 Some people are naturally able to enter a deeper hypnotic state (somnambulists), while others are capable of entering into deeper states because the have been hypnotized in the past, practice yoga or meditation.
 It is not important how deep you go, just that you are willing to give hypnosis a chance to work.

 Does the hypnotist have any special “powers”?

 Absolutely not!
-The hypnotist is just an ordinary person like you or me.
+A hypnotist is just an ordinary person like you or me.
 He has had special training to learn how to speak directly to your subconscious mind in a way it understands.
-There are no Swengalis or hypnotists like you see in the movies.
+There are no Svengalis or hypnotists like you see in the movies.
 The hypnotist has no mystical or supernatural powers.
 Anyone with the same training can learn to hypnotize.

 Can the hypnotist make me do things against my will